 Listen to some Fado, Lisbon’s traditional music genre, characterized by the slow and melancholic rhythm and recently added to the UNESCO’s list of World’s Intangible Heritage.
 The district of Alfama is one of the oldest parts of Lisbon to hear Fado music spilling from its many bars.
 You can also visit the Fado museum there.

 5Enjoy fresh fish, local or ethnic food & drinks

-Lisbon’s cuisine accomodates marine food very well.
+Lisbon’s cuisine accommodates marine food very well.
 From local food charts to cafes and restaurants, you can enjoy high-quality fish meals throughout the city.
-If you love ethnic food, head to the Martim Moniz area full of African, Asian and Middle-Eastern restaurants.
+If you love ethnic food, head to the Martim Moniz area full of African, Asian, and Middle-Eastern restaurants.
 You can book a food tour to try the traditional Portuguese dishes such as Caldo Verde and Bacalhau.

 The famous liquor Ginjinha is made from local cherries.
 It certainly worths to try.
 Besides, The Alentejo region and Setubal Peninsula are full of wineries.

 6Take a Day Trip to Sintra

 The half-an-hour train ride from Lisbon, Sintra can feed your soul through your eyes with panoramic gardens.
 Also, you must visit the Palace of Pena, which is among the 7 UNESCO wonders of Portugal, as soon as possible.
 The other prominent ones are Castle of the Moors and National Palace of Sintra.